All about smart hybrid actuators -- they combine nanometer precision, large forces, and long travel ranges with high dynamics

 Figure 11: The controller structure.
 [Image: PI]

 The control principle of the hybrid drive is easy to understand (Figure 11).
 The motor voltage is derived from the control voltage of the piezo.
 The greater this voltage, the faster the motor runs.
 When the piezo expands, the motor drives the drive screw in the same direction.
 In this way, the rough positioning of the drive screw is supplemented by the fine positioning of the piezo.
 At the same time, the drive screw always moves the piezo near to its zero position automatically.
 This gives it the best chance of correcting the position in both directions.
 In this way, relatively long travel ranges can be combined with an extremely high positioning accuracy.

 The characteristics of these types of hybrid drives are not only useful for telescopes, but are always a practical solution when a position needs to be detected with high precision and moved repeatedly over long travel ranges, or when a target position needs to be reached with nanometer precision.
 Other typical application areas include measuring technology or surface inspection, semiconductor manufacturing, microscopy, and laser technology.

-Physik Instrumente L.P.
-(PI) is a leading manufacturer of nanopositioning, linear actuators, and precision motion-control equipment for photonics, nanotechnology, semiconductor, and life science applications.
+PI is a leading manufacturer of nanopositioning, linear actuators, and precision motion-control equipment for photonics, nanotechnology, semiconductor, and life science applications.
 PI has been developing and manufacturing standard and custom precision products with piezoelectric and electromagnetic drives for over 40 years.
 The company has been ISO 9001 certified since 1994 and provides innovative, high-quality solutions for OEM and research.
 PI has a worldwide presence with 10 subsidiaries and over 750 staff.

 Rate this article